-Figure 4-33 uses the COUNT and WEEKDAY functions to count how many calls were received on a weekend.
+The following query uses the COUNT and WEEKDAY functions to count how many calls were received on a weekend.
 This kind of statement can give you an idea of customer-call patterns or indicate whether overtime pay might be required.